 Have you been experiencing back pain lately?
 If so, there’s a possibility that it’s more than just a pain that can be corrected with improved posture.
 You will need to see a physical therapist or chiropractor if you suspect that you are suffering from one particular back problem — a bulging disc!

 What is a bulging disc?
-A bulging disc is a common occurrence that causes back pain.
+A bulging disc is a common occurrence that causes back reason why you have decided to see a chiropractor.
+You may have been experiencing back, shoulder, and neck pain.
 It occurs when your spinal disc compresses against an adjacent nerve root, causing a pinched nerve and pinched nerve symptoms.
 The disc eventually pushes out of its normal place and starts impinging on the nearby nerves of your spine, thus causing back pain.

 Having bulging discs or a herniated discs is quite alarming, particularly if you’ve been taking your back for granted.
 Not only will it put you in a great deal of discomfort, but it will also take a toll on your spine, affecting your functioning and quality of life as a whole, creating nerve pain in the arm or nerve pain in the leg.
 If you’re in such a situation, these are some therapeutic options that you can resort to help correct disc problems and their underlying effects.